 Odor: No characteristic odor, though darker-colored pieces can have a spicy scent when being worked.

 Allergies/Toxicity: Although severe reactions are quite uncommon, Freijo has been reported as a sensitizer.
 Usually most common reactions simply include skin irritation.
 Sawdust has also been reported to cause dry hands, as well as excessive thirst.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Generally available as veneer or smaller turning or craft blanks, surfaced lumber in limited sizes is sometimes available.
 Expected prices to be in the mid range for an imported hardwood.

 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.

 Common Uses: Veneer, furniture, turned objects, cabinetry, boatbuilding, and millwork

-Comments: Freijo is known by an abundance of common names, (such as Laurel Blanco), and is a relative of the more commonly-known Bocote and Ziricote.
+Comments: Freijo is known by an abundance of common names, usually based on its color (e.g., laurel blanco, louro amarelo, and picana negra).
+It’s a relative of the more commonly-known Bocote and Ziricote.
 Its appearance has been compared to teak or mahogany, though it bears no direct botanical relation to either.